-- An organisational structure with defined roles, responsibilities and authorisation levels; - Terms of reference for the committees of the governing body; - Financial planning, budgeting and regular management reporting highlighting areas of financial risk; - Formal written and published policies for employees; and - Vetting procedures as required by law for the protection of the vulnerable
+- An organisational structure with defined roles, responsibilities and authorisation levels; - Clear terms of reference for the committees of the governing body; - Financial planning, budgeting and regular management reporting highlighting areas of financial risk; - Clear systems, procedures and policies in place, regularly audited; - Adopted all Trafford HR approved policies and Trade Union Recognition Agreement in place; - A clear Trust Communication Strategy in place and active school promotion;

 The academy trust has recognised its share of the local government pension scheme (LGPS) assets and liabilities in accordance with Financial Reporting Standard no.102.
-A deficit has been recognised at 31 August 2018.
+A deficit has been recognised at 31 August 2019.